Music Has a Role in Protests

 Topical subjects for protesting with music include taxation, slavery, the Civil War, civil liberties, civil rights poverty, politics and war, each accompanied by its own collection of protest songs (1).
-Teachers suggest studying the protest music of the past or present can be a powerful and engaging teaching tool for students.
+Teachers suggest studying music used in the past or present as a powerful and engaging teaching tool for students.
 They provide insight into historical events, analyze the power of lyrics and poetry, understand forces of social change or respond to current issues.
 Such overviews further understanding that most human rights remain pretty much the same over time.

 Other studies suggest one of the greatest protest singers ever was Phil Ochs.
 His catalog was full of “topical songs ripping at just about every aspect of society, and all sides of the political spectrum.
 His song, “Love Me; I’m a Liberal,” is one of the few liberal folk songs written to satirize the liberal movement” (2).

 Kim Ruehl suggests other great classic protest singers include: